CrisBotu/-Week-1-Quiz-Getting-and-Cleaning-Data/README.md

 47

-Code:
+##Code:
-##In the directory create a folder with the data container
-setwd("D:/Documentos/Coursera/Data Science/3.Getting and Cleaning Data/Week1")
+//In the directory create a folder with the data container setwd("D:/Documentos/Coursera/Data Science/3.Getting and Cleaning Data/Week1")
 > if (!file.exists("data")) {